The Types and Process of Marion County Bail Bonds in Indiana

 Surety Bond

-• Surety: The insurance company or guarantor that backs the bond.
+Surety: The guarantor backing the bond.

-• Court Bonds: Ensures compliance with court orders or other legal obligations.
+Court Bonds: Ensure compliance with legal obligations.

 Cash Bond